-- Support state and federal funding for key infrastructure efforts, including funding for local projects and a Bay-Delta solution. - 2.
+- 1. Support state and federal funding for key infrastructure efforts, including funding for local projects and a Bay-Delta solution. - 2.
 Support innovative funding proposals that leverage government dollars. - 3.
-Oppose the involuntary realignment of services and revenues. - 4.
-Oppose efforts to eliminate local agencies' ability to issue tax-exempt bonds and Certificates of Participation. - 5.
+Oppose the involuntary realignment of services and revenue. - 4.
+Remove barriers to local agencies' ability to issue tax-exempt bonds and Certificates and Participation. - 5.
 Protect local government revenues by maintaining local authority over the collection of fees and generation of revenues. - 6.
-Oppose efforts to reallocate property taxes among state and local agencies.

-- 7. Support the California Water Commission engaging Congress and the federal government in supporting the completion of projects in Santa Clara County. - 8.
+Oppose efforts to reallocate property taxes among state and local agencies. - 7.
+Support the California Water Commission engaging Congress and the federal government in supporting the completion of projects in Santa Clara County. - 8.
 Support reducing the voting requirement for special taxes. - 9.
 Oppose the imposition of unfunded mandates. - 10.
 Clarify groundwater charges and language. - 11.
-Support exemptions for storm water and flood protection fees. - 12.
+Support exemptions for stormwater and flood protection fees. - 12.
 Support the creation of a \$100,000 threshold when requiring a competitive selection process for the contracting of professional services. - 13.
 Support utilization of drone technology for inspections of Valley Water systems and facilities. - 14.
-Support flexibility in public works construction contracting.
+Support flexibility in public works construction contracting. - 15.
+Support funding for Valley Water projects and operations during declared local, state, or national emergencies. - 16.
+Support changes to federal law that would allow Valley Water to pay out the entirety of an employee's accrued vacation.

-Encourage opportunities for job creation, and the protection and stability of Valley Water's workforce
+V. Encourage opportunities for job creation, and the protection and stability of Valley Water's workforce.